Emyblazy/Customer-Purchase-Behaviour-Data-Analysis/README.md

 ## Power-Bi Dashboad
 Click the link to view a screenshot of the <a href = "https://github.com/user-attachments/assets/1a58c03c-3d4a-4bdc-8e7d-ca915f24a2a1" img width="855" height="478" alt="image">Customer Purchase Behaviour Dashboard </a>

+## Dataset Original Source File
+Click the link to be redirected to the dataset original source location <a href = "https://data.mendeley.com/datasets/xv99b2mtfk/1">Source File</a>